manips-sai-org/sai2-interfaces/docs/ui_elements_details/axis_setter/README.md

-The `sai2-interfaces-axis-setter` Element
+The `sai-interfaces-axis-setter` Element
 =========================================
-The `sai2-interfaces-axis-setter` element enables the setting of a unit axis (3D vector with unit norm)
+The `sai-interfaces-axis-setter` element enables the setting of a unit axis (3D vector with unit norm)

 ![](./init.png)